SYS_CLOCK: 2026-01-21 00:00:00 UTC

 In the AI field, "pre-training" refers to the model learning from massive datasets to acquire general language understanding or image recognition capabilities.
 After pre-training is complete, the model possesses the foundation to "work."

 Humans have a similar stage: From birth to entering the labor market.It must be clarified that the following is merely a"resource consumption quantification model."
+The ultimate meaning of a life is not reducible to labor input alone; a strict cradle-to-grave life-cycle assessment (LCA) of human existence is not fully commensurate with that of a machine.
+As a thought experiment, however, it exposes the tacit double standards we apply when weighing system efficiency.
 We cherish every life, and precisely because life is precious, we need efficient AI to replace repetitive, high-energy-consuming, low-yield labor, allowing humans to engage in more creative endeavors.

 In Europe, a person typically needs: